How Can Our Monmouth County Criminal Defense Attorneys Help You?

 Long-Term Consequences of Having a Criminal Record

-Even after an individual has completed all the terms of a sentence – including incarceration, probation or community service, and fines and restitution – they may find that they face additional consequences from their conviction.
+Even after an individual has completed all the terms of a sentence – including incarceration, probation or community service, and fines and restitution – they may face additional consequences from their conviction.
 A criminal record can have long-lasting impacts on a person’s life, particularly when they apply for:

 - Educational opportunities